SpaceGroupUCL/qgisSpaceSyntaxToolkit/README.md

 ## Where to find...
-* The toolkit source code can be downloaded from the 'esstools' folder.
+* The toolkit source code can be downloaded from the 'esstoolkit' folder.
 * The latest packaged plug-in can be found in the 'downloads' folder.
 It includes installation instructions.
 At the moment it is not yet available as a QGIS managed plugin.
 * Documentation can be obtained from the 'documents' folder.
 * A sample dataset is in the 'data' folder, for experimenting with the plugin and following the documentation .